 - Does my spouse also need coverage, and how does that impact on my choice of a plan?

-- Are there specific health issues I am facing (like Diabetes type 2, prostate cancer that needs to be monitored, hip replacements, or other needs), and don’t I need to pick the coverage that will pay for them?
+- Are there specific health issues I am facing (like Diabetes type 2, prostate cancer that needs to be monitored, hip replacements, or other needs), and does the coverage I am picking pay for them?